-WACHA is a leading, clinical research and education Centre that is re-defining ageing research in Western Australia.
+WACHA is a leading, clinical research and education Centre that has re-defining ageing research in Western Australia.
 Launched in 2000 to pioneer a new model of collaborative multidisciplinary research with a common goal, to improve the health of people in mid life and beyond, with a focus of applying research knowledge to practice.
 The Centre brings together world-class experts, bright researchers, clinicians and students, empowering them to work together to identify and overcome the most critical obstacles to realizing the full promise of ageing research.

 The Centre is organized around scientific programs covering areas such as; healthy ageing, clinical research and health services, to build, apply, and share knowledge needed to transform disease prevention, treatment and cure for people in midlife and beyond.
 We conduct pioneering programs in dementia, depression, Indigenous health and ageing, aged care, stroke and frailty research with a strong record of success.